fnphat/dict-operations/README.md

 Description
 -----------
-This tool can apply set operations to data dictionaries.
-It can do basic set operations: union, intersection, difference and symmetric difference between two data dictionaries.
-Since a dictionary contains key-value pairs, only the keys will be used to do the set operations, with one dictionary's values having priority over the values of the other dictionary involved, when using the union and the intersection operations.
+This tool can apply basic operations to data dictionaries: equality of keys, equality, intersection, difference,  merge, extract, and erase operations between two data dictionaries.
+Also, it can count the number of key-value pairs in a dictionary.

 For more information, please have a look at some reference pages:
 - [Data dictionary](https://en.wikipedia.org/wiki/Associative_array)